alantavares/react-series/README.md

-Project to manager visualization of series in Netflix or other streaming service.
+React project to manager visualization of series in Netflix or other streaming service.